kurtdekker/datasacks/README.md

 into the string portion of a Datasack.

 // Here is an example data subscription pattern for your Monobehavior:
+// It falls back to DSM.UISack because that is the default sack.

 	public Datasack dataSack;	// populate this in the Unity editor